 Research on multimodal transport covers both freight and passenger transport.
 With respect to freight transport, the theme incorporates the movement of freight in one loading unit or road vehicle, which uses successively two or more transport modes without goods handling during modal changes.
 Multimodal passenger transport covers the use of different modes in a door-to-door journey chain, with the focus on modal integration in a seamless journey.

-Research in this area focuses on methods to bridge the gap between the cost of transport projects and the revenue to be generated from the operation of transport systems.
-It includes pricing and taxation instruments that provide the capital up front for the construction and renewal of infrastructure as well as cash management tools and credit enhancement and/ or investment tools.
-For instance, provision of capital for investment; financing schemes for transport systems; public-private partnerships; socio-economic financial and risk analysis; and assessment of positive and negative impacts resulting from new financing principles.
-Financing tools also include the creation of suitable organisational structures with the capacity to manage new approaches in financing.
+Research focuses on methods to bridge the gap between the cost of transport and the revenue to be generated from operation of transport systems.
+This includes pricing and taxation instruments that provide the capital up front for the construction and renewal of infrastructure as well as cash management tools and credit enhancement and/ or investment tools.
+Financing tools include the creation of suitable organisational structures with the capacity to manage new approaches in financing.

-As in other network industries, elements of the transport sector are characterised by high fixed costs and large economies of scale which hamper the market entry of new actors and hence the development of effective competition.
+As in other network industries, the transport sector has elements of high fixed costs and large economies of scale that hamper the market entry of new actors and the development of effective competition.
 As many services show low profitability, state subsidies and the provision of public services are common practice.
-Competition in the transport sector is often further impeded by deviating standards across modes and countries.
+Competition in the transport sector is often further impeded by deviating standards across transport modes and countries.
 Research provides the basis for setting regulatory standards.
 Regulation may be used to facilitate competition, as well as to achieve specific transport objectives, such as safety.

-Research on transport infrastructure and the Trans-European Networks (TEN-T) covers planning, financing, design, construction, operation, and maintenance of infrastructure for all transport modes.
-The theme covers physical networks including right of way and modal transfers, and information and communication networks to support traffic management.
-The theme includes the development of TEN-T networks in all transport modes, which is a key aspect of the EU transport strategy.
+Research covers planning, financing, design, construction, operation and maintenance of infrastructure in all transport modes.
+The theme includes modal transfers, and information and communication networks to support traffic management.
+The theme also includes the development of TEN-T networks and terminals in all transport modes, which is a key aspect of the EU transport strategy.

-Research focuses on integrated planning of transport systems and land use to identify ways to reduce congestion by increasing development density and by developing land-use patterns to encourage provision and use of public transport.
-Another aspect is development control to match the traffic impact of developments with the capacity of the transport system to cope with the pedestrian and vehicle traffic generated.
+Research focuses on integrated planning of transport systems and land use to identify ways to reduce traffic congestion, energy use and vehicle emissions.
+Furthermore, it covers increasing the density of settlement structures and developing land-use patterns in order to encourage provision and use of public transport as well as to facilitate the use of slow modes.

-Research is carried out in support of a wide range of policies dedicated to mitigating climate change, which is a central goal of European transport policy.
+Research is carried out in support of policies dedicated to mitigating climate change, which is a central goal of EU transport policy.
 Policies focus on reducing greenhouse gas emissions using instruments such as emission trading systems and setting regulations.
-Research on energy efficiency is directed, for instance, to potential policy measures, and technological, economic and behaviour changes to reduce energy consumption per output indicator (such as passenger or tonne-kilometre).
+Research on energy efficiency is directed, for instance, to potential policy measures, and technological, economic and behaviour changes in order to reduce energy consumption per output indicator (such as, passenger or tonne-kilometre).

-Research covers the transport needs between EU Member States and neighbourhood countries and other countries worldwide.
+Research covers the requirements for transport between EU Member States, and neighbourhood countries and other countries worldwide.
 Specific research focuses are integration of EU transport networks and systems with external countries and regions, directed to facilitating the movement of goods and passengers, as well as integrated safety and security systems.

-Methodologies, tools and databases are developed to support policy-makers.
-Research outputs are used in predicting and simulating the performance of transport systems; studies on the impact of transport policies and projects on environment, safety and socio-economics; evaluation of transport policies and projects; and monitoring transport systems.
-Decision support systems also include information systems and tools used in the commercial sector by fleet operators for the management and operation of commercial vehicle fleets.
+Methodologies, tools and databases are developed to support policy-makers in predicting and simulating the performance of transport systems; in impact studies of transport policies and projects on the environment, safety and socio-economics; evaluation of transport policies and projects; and monitoring transport systems.
+Decision-support systems include information systems and tools used in the commercial sector by fleet operators for the management and operation of commercial vehicle fleets.

 Research on environmental impacts addresses the adverse effects of transport such as air and water pollution, greenhouse gas emissions, noise, vibration, visual impacts, damage to nature protection areas, landscape, social impacts and waste disposal.
-Research includes assessment of the severity of these impacts, analysis of mitigation measures and the development of environmentally friendly technologies.
+The severity of these impacts is assessed, mitigation measures analysed and environmentally friendly technologies developed.

 This theme covers research on macro-economic and regional economic impacts of transport policies and transport technologies.
-Economic and regional impacts occur mainly through the mechanisms of cost savings and improved accessibility, as a result of various EU policy measures such as TEN-T or cohesion policy.
-Research focuses on methodologies and tools to estimate the impacts of polices and technologies on economic or regional patterns.
+Economic and regional impacts occur mainly through the mechanisms of cost savings and improved accessibility, as a result of various EU policy measures, such as TEN-T or cohesion policy.
+Research focuses on methodologies and tools to estimate the impacts of policies and technologies on economic or regional patterns.

-Research on equity impacts of transport strategies focuses on meeting the special needs of groups such as those on low incomes, the elderly, the disabled, and those living in deprived areas.
+Research on equity impacts of transport strategies focuses on meeting the needs of groups such as those on low incomes, the elderly, the disabled, and those living in deprived areas.
 Social inclusion primarily concerns accessibility for those without a car and people with impaired mobility.
-Research aims at increasing accessibility for employment, shopping, leisure and other activities for people from different locations, and with differing availability of transport.
+Research aims at increasing access to employment, shopping, leisure and other activities for people from different locations, and with differing access to transport.